dragoncoder047/blog/markdown/0064_a_fresh_start.md

-Title: Yes, I deleted everything.
+Title: A Fresh Start
 Date: 2025-10-03
+Modified: 2026-04-15
 Tags: programming, gamedev
 Series: aelith-game

-And I don't regret it for one second.

-In the previous post I detailed a (very long) series of thoughts I had during development of the platformer game I have been working on.
+In the previous post I detailed a (very long) series of thoughts I had during development of the puzzle platformer game I have been working on.
 That mental planning really enabled me to make headway on the game.

 Among other things, it's not called *Debugger* anymore.
 After finishing a complete draft of the game's plot, that title no longer fit.
 I'm not going to leak the story quite yet, but it is centered around an industrial complex called the *Aelith*, which is also now the title of the game.